joshman91/sam_api/sam/key.md

 nav: key
 ---

-Of note, we are transitioning to include an email verification step for API key sign up.
+ATTENTION: We are transitioning to include an email verification step for API key sign up.
 All API keys used to access SAM APIs must have a verified email address associated no later than Friday, November 17, 2017.

 {% raw %}
 <div id="apidatagov_signup">Loading signup form...</div>